-A variety of thematic drawing experiences emphasizing work in ink, color pencil and mixed media.
+The second of two courses in drawing fundamentals, ART106 explores a variety of thematic drawing experiences emphasizing work in ink, color pencil and mixed media.
 Prerequisite: ART 105.
 Limited to BFA, BS Art and BS Art Ed majors only.
 Offered Each Year (Spring).
 (UG)